Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 ![image](https://user-images.githubusercontent.com/26418143/162266992-a2dca0e2-8d89-4034-b398-400284741da7.png)

 Loot their corpses.
-If you didn't take the mammoth tusk from the Jarl's storeroom - this is your easy change to get one, harvest the dead mammoth and all of the mammoth skulls (your wooden chest will be useful here, otherwise this may take several trips to take everything and run back to whiterun to sell it).
+If you didn't take the mammoth tusk from the Jarl's storeroom - this is your easy change to get one, harvest the dead mammoth and all of the mammoth skulls (your wooden chest will be useful here, otherwise this may take several trips to take everything and run back to Whiterun to sell it).
 If it gets Dark - place your tent and a campfire and get some camping experience.
 Check the skills menu on your campfire - you may have perks to invest.

 If you meet any slow moving deadly enemies like large mudcrabs or trolls, lure them to Whiterun guards and let them take care of them.
 Harvest the dead animals.

 If you have collected Unusual gems and don't intend on joining the thieves guild - the Khajiit caravans will purchase them from you.

-Once you have cleared whiterun area, get in the wagon and drive to Riften.
+Once you have cleared Whiterun area, get in the wagon and drive to Riften.

 ## Riften